> A note from our Chair

 A note from our Chair

-With immense gratitude, I want to honor our donors, colleagues, staff, alumni, patients, and community for helping us build our distinguished Department of Ophthalmology.
+With deepest gratitude, thank you to our donors, colleagues, staff, alumni, patients, and community for helping us build a preeminent department, as we strive to fulfill a reputation of excellence.
+It is a joy serving you!

 Jeffrey L. Goldberg, MD, PhD